GoogleCloudPlatform/gdcv-bare-metal-ref-arch/README.md

 ## IP address allocation

 The default IP address allocations are as follows.
-If these allocations need to be modify they can be changed in the [ip.sh](scripts/ip.sh) file or cluster configuration files specified in the [Review the cluster configuration files](docs/deploy-to-hosts.md#review-the-cluster-configuration-files) section.
+If these allocations need to be modify they can be changed in the [conf files](conf/) or cluster configuration files specified in the [Review the cluster configuration files](docs/deploy-to-hosts.md#review-the-cluster-configuration-files) section.

 | Cluster               | Hosts         | Pods           | Services     | Load Balancers         |
 | --------------------- | ------------- | -------------- | ------------ | ---------------------- |